Softcatala/transcribe-service/README.md

 Elements on the processed directory are purged after certain amound of time.

-## Estimation

-The system keeps record of how much time each filetype (mp3, mp4, etc) was needed to transcribe it.
-It builds a ratio of MB/s which the system can process than it's used to estimate future files.
-The sample data points used to calculated this are the last ones, then if the hardware, version of the transcription tool or other external factor changes, the system will self-adjust based on the time need to do recent transcriptions.

 # Running the system locally using Docker

 This requires that you have *docker*, *docker-compose* and *make* installed in your system.